 - Organizations, where all levels of the sales organization are aligned with goals, will execute far better than those that don’t

-- Companies with a standardized business planning and review process will get far better results than those that leave it up to the region or individual
+- Companies with standardized business planning and review process will get far better results than those that leave it up to the region or individual

-These areas represent the easiest fix in having an incremental impact towards crushing your sales numbers!
+These areas represent the easiest fix in having an incremental impact on crushing your sales numbers!
 We always talk about low hanging fruit in sales; this is the low hanging fruit from a process improvement perspective.